Vitiligo is a long-term condition where pale white patches develop on the skin. It's caused by the lack of melanin, which is the pigment in skin.

 It can also sometimes develop where there are hair roots, such as on your scalp.
 The lack of melanin in your skin can turn the hair in the affected area white or grey.

 Vitiligo often starts as a pale patch of skin that gradually turns completely white.
-The centre of a patch may be white, with pale skin around it.
+The centre of a patch may be white, with paler skin around it.
 If there are blood vessels under the skin, the patch may be slightly pink, rather than white.

 The edges of the patch may be smooth or irregular.
 They're sometimes red and inflamed, or there's brownish discolouration (hyperpigmentation).